mvarga1989/An_awesome_list_of_GNSS_tables/README.md

 # Awesome list of useful GNSS tables

+### You wish to assist in making the list more useful, complete and accurate?
+Please send me an [email](mailto:mvarga1989@gmail.com).

+### If my content has added any value to your work, please consider to give a star and/or share on your professional social networks.
+Thank you!

-In this document we collect tables which are useful for GNSS community.
+In this document I collect tables which are useful for GNSS community.

 ## International GNSS service (IGS) Official Orbit and Clock Products
 | Type      | Accuracy   | Latency     | Updates   | Interval  |